 Exercise can help to lower high cholesterol and keep cholesterol to healthy levels.

 Exercise can also help with weight loss, which in turn helps to lower cholesterol.

-Regular exercise also helps increase HDL 'good' cholesterol.
+Regular exercise also helps increase HDL (high density lipoprotein) 'good' cholesterol.
 This helps the body to move fatty deposits to the liver for disposal rather than these hanging around and blocking arteries.

 The NHS recommends at least 150 minutes a week - about 30 minutes a day for 5 days a week - of moderate-intensity exercise to help lower cholesterol.
 Cholesterol lowering exercise includes walking, swimming and cycling - or any exercise that leaves you slightly out of breath.

 Exercise is just one lifestyle factor to help manage blood cholesterol, a healthy diet is also important.

 Seek medical advice before starting a new exercise programme.

 Researchers believe there are several mechanisms involved.
 First, exercise stimulates enzymes that help move LDL (low density lipoprotein)from the blood to the liver.
 From there, the cholesterol is converted into bile (for digestion) or excreted.
 So the more you exercise, the more LDL your body expels.